myahthub/myahthub.github.io/project3.md

 ## 3. Additional Considerations

-The UNO game uses a console-based interface where players can start a new game, load a saved game, view instructions, or exit.
-Players enter their name, choose AI opponents, and select difficulty.
-Each turn, the console shows the player’s hand, the top discard card, and the current turn.
-Players can play a card or draw if no valid moves exist.
-Action cards prompt additional choices, such as selecting a color for Wild cards or forcing opponents to draw.
-Players must declare “UNO” when down to one card.
-The game provides clear feedback for invalid actions.
-Winners and rankings are displayed at the end, all through text prompts without a graphical interface.
+The UNO game is played in the console.
+Players enter their name, play against AI, and take turns playing cards or drawing if they can’t play.
+Special cards like Wild or Draw Two do extra things, and players say “UNO” when they have one card left.
+The game shows mistakes and tells who wins at the end.
+You can’t save or resume games.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).